 Materials Used in Industrial Fasteners

-Carbon steel for general-purpose strength and durability
+- Carbon steel for general strength

-Alloy steel for high-tensile and high-stress applications
+- Alloy steel for high-stress conditions

-Stainless steel for corrosion-resistant environments
+- Stainless steel for corrosion resistance

-Aluminum for lightweight assemblies
+- Aluminum for lightweight applications

-Brass and bronze for electrical and low-spark applications
+- Brass and bronze for specialized uses

 | Material | Relative Strength | Corrosion Resistance |